 This is an open letter to Jehovah’s Witnesses and the Watchtower Society.
 It was originally published in May, 2006, and mailed directly to thousands of congregations in the United States, Canada and the United Kingdom.

 It was a senseless and brutal crime.
 A young bride was viciously gang-raped and left to die – murdered.
 An entire nation was shocked by the outrage and quickly mobilized in response to the bizarre publicizing campaign of the grieving husband in order to see that the perpetrators were brought to justice.
-Incredibly, though, the leading men in the city where the crime took place stubbornly refused to hand over the guilty party, and instead of cooperating with those intent on bringing the depraved abusers to justice, they fought against them to protect the guilty from being punished.
+Incredibly, though, the leading men in the city where the crime took place stubbornly refused to hand over the guilty party, and instead of cooperating with those who were intent on bringing the depraved abusers to justice, they fought against them to protect the guilty from being punished.
 There was much needless bloodshed as a result.
 (The details of the matter are recorded in the concluding chapters of the Bible book of Judges.)

 While this atrocity took place more than 3,000 years ago in the land of Israel, in a city called Gibeah, it has prophetic significance.
 That is apparent from the Hebrew book of Hosea, which was written 400 years after the incident in Gibeah, in which the prophet wrote of God’s future judgment: “The watchman of Ephraim was with my God.
 As regards a prophet, there is the trap of a birdcatcher on all his ways; there is an animosity in the house of his God.
 They have gone down deep in bringing ruin, as in the days of Gibeah.
 He will remember their error; he will give attention to their sins.”